AvaProtocol/OAK-docs/_docs/product-roadmap.md

 ## 3Q2022 - In Progress
 ### Apps
-- Polkadot crowdloan app for OAK
+- Polkadot crowdloan app for Ava Protocol
 - Auto-compounding with select partners
 - Liquidity pool compounding with select partner
 - Portfolio and other DApp integrations with additional partners for Turing